Banner for Spreadsheets, Traceability, and Why Your Audit Trail Matters

 If you're running manual entry or spreadsheets, do this:

 Ready to build an automatic audit trail?
-Book a free demo and we'll show you how Sagify creates complete traceability from Shopify to Sage 50.
+Learn more about the Sagify Shopify Sage 50 app or book a free demo and we'll show you how Sagify creates complete traceability from Shopify to Sage 50.

 Frequently Asked Questions